KishoreIthadi/Pinger/README.md

 - **Adding a `Remote DataBase` to monitor the status**
     - Click on the Pinger Icon in the chrome menu to use the extension.
     - By default the `Website` tab is selected, so head to the `Remote DB` tab.
-    - Click on the `Add` Button to add the URL with the Portnumber and Email to notify.(Tooltips helps you with the default Port numbers)
+    - Click on the `Add` Button to add the Entity with the Portnumber and Email to notify.(Tooltips helps you with the default Port numbers)
     - **Example**:
     >- **Entity: `192.168.1.96:1433` (Note: default portnumber for Sql server is  `1433` and for Oracle, it is `1521`)**
     - The extension polls the entity for every `5` min by default. (**how to [change](#settings) the polling interval?**).